• Skip to primary navigation

 A bowl of pumpkin chili topped with sliced jalapenos.

-If you prefer vegetarian chili, just substitute veggie broth and leave out the hamburger.
-This easy pumpkin chili pairs perfectly with a big slice of cornbread, corn muffins or corn chips.
+This easy pumpkin chili pairs perfectly with a big slice of gluten free cornbread, gluten free corn muffins or corn chips.

 Jump to: